sshkhr/safeguarding-llms/README.md

 ## Usage

-The primary notebook `demo.ipynb` contains examples and exercises that will be covered during the workshop.
+The primary notebook `workshop.ipynb` contains examples and exercises that will be covered during the workshop.
 You can modify and experiment with the code to better understand the concepts discussed.

 ## Slides